Azure/azure-migrate-export/overview.md

 File Path: ```\AzMigExport\Clash-Report\AzureMigrate_Assessment_Clash_Report.xlsx```.

 The clash report helps identify duplicates, within the core report.
 With the help of this report, users can customize the Assessment Core report by deleting unwanted servers in an assessment.
 This helps a user generate precise estimated cost of customer’s workloads in Azure.
-The Clash report highlights count, and details of assessments conducted for a machine that are sized for assessments
+The Clash report highlights count, and details of assessments conducted for a machine that are sized for assessments.

 #### Interpreting Clash Report:

 In the example above, Machine “CRMSQLVM14 have two entries in SQL_IaaS_Instance_Rehost_Perf tab and one entry in SQL_MI_PaaS tab and one entry in SQL_IaaS_Server_Rehost_Perf tab.
 User can use this report as a tally to understand a summary of all their in-scope machines and as well customize Assessment Core report to get the required cost estimate output from PowerBI.
 [Learn More](#how-to-customize-assessment-core-report) on how to customize Assessment Core Report